The Genius 9600 is a brilliant electric toothbrush.

 - Better value options exist (see other choices)

-The 3 BIG Question about the Oral-B Genius 9600
+The 3 BIG questions about the Oral-B 9600

 If you are short of time, the answers to the following 3 questions should let you know all you need to about the Oral-B 9600.
 If we have missed something, let us know in the comments.